thatcherfreeman/utility-dctls/README.md

 **Continuous Mode**: Choose whether each chip should be discrete, or if hue, exposure, or both should be continuous.

 **Row Gaps**: If set not to None, draws neutral stripes between the colors so adjacent rows don't mess up your perception.

 ---

+### RGB Circular Sweep DCTL

+Draws a plot where for a single exposure, we have a range of hues and saturations.
+This helps you identify smoothness issues at varying levels of saturation.

+Similar to **RGB Chips**.
+While RGB Chips and Gradient Smoothness Chart draw a plane in which the user needs to sweep Saturation and Hue, this draws a plane in which the user must sweep exposure.
+You should likely consider the output chart to be Linear, but I'm not gonna stop you.

+#### DCTL Parameters

+**Exposure**: Slider is in stops, gains up the chart so you can sweep in terms of brightness.

+**Max Saturation**: Control how saturated the most saturated ring is.

+**Number of Hues**: Number of unique hues in Continuous Saturations and Discrete modes.

+**Number of Saturations**: Number of unique saturations in Continuous Hue or Discrete modes.

+**Mid Gray**: Mid Gray value, specifies the code value of the grey row in the chart.

+**Min/Max Clamp**: Indicate the code value to clamp off (if Clamp Output is enabled)

+**Clamp Output**: Check to remove all values outside of the Min/Max Clamp range

+**Vertical**: Turns the chart 90 degrees so it's vertical instead

+**Shape**: If set to circular, then the hue sweeps will be guaranteed to be smooth.
+If set to Triangular, they will reach into the corners of the cube and reach 100% max hsv saturation.

+**Continuous Mode**: Indicate whether chips should be discrete or continuous in hue and saturation directions, or both.

+---